amterp/imdb-ratings/README.md

 Need to manage duplicates in the dataset.
 Currently there are 2 "The Office" series, one can't be accessed.
 Could add year and/or force selection.

+Game of Thrones doesn't work, for some reason?